sibelius/graphql-ws-playground/README.md

 # graphql-ws-playground

-Tiny koa GraphQL implementation using Webpack
+GraphQL WebSocket Playground using [graphql-transport-ws](https://github.com/enisdenjo/graphql-transport-ws)

 ## How to run